dmrossm/HomeSalesAnalysis/README.md

 1) Living space square footage (LSSF): Square footage of living space in the home
 2) Closest 15 neighbors living space square footage: The square footage of interior housing living space for the nearest 15 neighbors
 3) Latitude: Latitude coordinate
 4) Grade: Overall grade of the house.
-Related to the construction and design of the house
+Related to the construction and design of the house.

 ## Exploratory Data Analysis

 ## Data Cleaning Process
 1) Narrowed data to single family homes (2-5 bedrooms).
-2) Removed extraneous variables (view, year renovated, etc.)
+2) Removed extraneous variables based on missing values and outliers (view, year renovated, date, waterfront)
 3) Eliminated other outliers (excessive basement space, bathrooms, floors, etc.)
 4) Matched locational data to city names.

-- Missing Values:

--Outliers:

 ## Modeling